-Florida businesses and governments face $5,000 fines for mandatory vaccinations
+Florida businesses, governments face $5K fines for each violation of no-vaccine-mandate law

 TALLAHASSEE, Fla. — Florida businesses and governments that require proof of COVID-19 vaccination from customers or members of the public will soon face $5,000 fines, according to a new Department of Health rule.

 Earlier this year, the Republican-led Florida Legislature passed a bill, SB 2006, banning businesses, governments and schools from requiring “vaccine passports” — essentially proof that people seeking their services have gotten a COVID-19 vaccine.
-In May, DeSantis signed that bill into law.
+In May, Gov. Ron DeSantis signed that bill into law.
 The legislation allowed the state’s Department of Health to issue fines “not to exceed $5,000 per violation.”

 On Friday, the department filed a rule that lays out how it will enforce the law.
 Businesses, governments and schools will be fined $5,000 “per individual and separate violation,” the rule states.